Leadership Competencies for C Level Executives

 Are you a CEO who nurtures growth?
 Are you willing to listen to your managers as they grapple with problems, and do not judge them as they try out new solutions?
 If you do this, you will be nurturing their growth.
 People learn by experience.
 Sometimes they have to fail to grasp a lesson well.
 And if they do, help them get back up and try again.
 Your managers will grow in the process, they will trust you as their CEO, and they will feel confident they are developing skills as they move forward.

 Competency Models Can Guide You in the Process

 Many leaders instinctually have all of the above competencies, and some do not.
 But either way, it is important that leaders formalize their own competencies just as they do for their direct reports and others.

 Develop or implement a competency management system in your company that allows you to lead by example, so you can clearly communicate expectations throughout the business.
 Don’t be restricted by what has been done in the past; push the boundaries and welcome feedback as to what your employees like or don’t like about your competency management process and learning and development program.

 How to Deliver Competency Models to an Organization

-If your company has been using a Learning Management Systems (LMS) for training, this can be very effective, but does not address all elements that come with the broader view competency management allows.
-This type of software can deliver competency models to individuals across the organization, accounting for not just hard skill trainings, but soft skills such as behaviors or knowledge.
+If your company has been using a Learning Management Systems (LMS) for training, this can be very effective but does not address all elements that come with the broader view competency management allows.
+This type of software can deliver competency models to individuals across the organization, accounting for not just hard skill training, but soft skills such as behaviors or knowledge.
 Moving to a competency management system can alleviate the following pain points: